Login to Complete an Application or to Access Judging Panel.

 Your design entry must be prepared and formatted as described below for submission through the online submission portal.

-If you've previously submitted a project, you have an account and will be able to login with those credentials.
+If you have previously submitted a project, you have an account and will be able to login with those credentials.
 If you have not, you will automatically establish an account when you create an entry application for the first time.
 Please review detailed instructions on the portal home page if you experience any technological issues using the portal.

 All submission forms, file uploads and payment of fees will be handled through the online submission portal.
 You may save your work as you go and return to the site as often as needed, but all submission materials and entry fee payments must be completed and submitted by the submission deadline.

-Once an entry is completed for a project, that entire project submission may then be submitted to another Maryland chapter awards program without any re-entry or re-uploading.
+Once an entry is completed for a project, that entire project submission may then be submitted to another Maryland Chapter awards program without any re-entry or re-uploading.
 Simply check the box: "I Want to Submit This Project to Another Chapter Awards Program" on the last page of the submission, 'Entry Uploads,' when you are ready to finalize your initial submission.

 Conceal all references to the architecture firm name or design team members on all materials submitted for jury review.
 Identification of authorship within the Project/Jury PDF will disqualify the submission.
 Project PDFs must be in landscape orientation with a page size of 8 1/2" x 11", may not exceed 10MB total (all pages combined), and shall conform to the following requirements: